 If you think you meet the above criteria, please contact our Dean of Academics for approval.
-Students who choose to take an independent study at OA should also recognize that they may have to sacrifice their "choice period," which is a 50-minute period for students to attend to personal needs, contact friends and family, or continue with their studies.
-Alternatively, an independent study may replace a math or language course while at OA.
+Students who choose to take an independent study at OA should also recognize that this course will often replace a math or language course while at OA.
 Should you choose not to take an independent study while at OA, your options include completing the course over the summer, online, or at a different time in your junior or senior year schedule.